top of page

-Creative Brief Tips: Printing Business Brochures
+Creative Brief: Business Brochures

-Your business brochure has many uses – the possibilities are endless.
+Your business brochire has many uses – the possibilities are endless.
 An effective brochure is strategically limited in scope.
 Too much information can dilute the effectiveness of the piece and hamper its impact.
 Use this creative brief to help solidify your thinking.

 What is the purpose of this business brochure?